math-health/mhef-library-validation/README.md

 ## Description

-This is Java library written using the Maven file structure to validate commom verifications such as validating if a file exists or not and get the file extension value.
+This is Java library written using the Maven file structure to validate common verifications such as validating if a file exists or not and get the file extension value.

 ## Usage